CrysViz/crysviz/README.md

 - Automatic visualisation of bonds with customisable maximum bond length values
 - Inter-atomic distance measuring
 - Angle measurements 🔥
+- Periodic images outside the Unitcell
+- Ability to remove atoms
+- POSCAR works, CIFS only if the symmetry is p1
+- Choose your own colours 🔥

 ### Features We Could Add